kontent-ai/gatsby-packages/README.md

     }
     ```

-1. Run `gatsby develop` and data from Kentico Cloud are provided in Gatsby GraphQL model.
+1. Run `gatsby develop` and data from Kentico Kontent are provided in Gatsby GraphQL model.
-All Kentico Cloud content element values reside inside of the `elements` property of `kenticoCloudItem` nodes.
+All Kentico Kontent content element values reside inside of the `elements` property of `kenticoCloudItem` nodes.

-### C) Scaffold your project using Gatsby Kentico Cloud starter site
+### C) Scaffold your project using Gatsby Kentico Kontent starter site

 Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site that includes this source plugin